Stora Enso Oyj – Annual report – 31 December 2022

 Nordic forest assets

-The fair value of forest assets in the Nordics is determined using a market approach method, which is based on the forest market transactions in the areas where Stora Enso’s forests are located.
+The fair value of forest assets in the Nordics is determined using a market approach, which is based on the forest market transactions in the areas where Stora Enso’s forests are located.
 Market prices between areas vary significantly and judgement is applied to define relevant areas for market transactions used in valuation.
 The valuation of the forest assets is based on detailed transaction data and price statistics as provided by market data suppliers.
 Market transaction data is adjusted to consider characteristics and nature of Stora Enso’s forest assets and to exclude certain non-forest assets and transactions considered as outliers compared to other transactions.
 The valuation takes into account where the forest land is located, price levels and volume of standing stock.
 The value of the forest assets will be affected by changes in transaction prices and by how the volume of standing stock develops.
 Stora Enso is applying weighted three-year average market transaction prices and this is considered to include a sufficient amount of transactions and estimated to represent market conditions at the reporting date.

 The value of the forest assets is allocated to biological assets and forest land.
 Allocation of the combined fair value of forest assets is based on the income approach where separate present values of expected net cash flows are calculated for both biological assets and forest land.
 The discount rate is determined as the rate at which the valuation based on market transaction prices matches the total forest assets combined cash flows for biological assets and forest land.
 The total net cash flows for each of the components include estimates in respect of future harvesting volumes, sales price levels, and cost development.
-See Note 12 Forest assets for more information.
+See note 4.2 Forest assets for more information.

-Note 12 Forest assets
+4.2 Forest assets

 Accounting principles